jaumebonet/libconfig/sphinx-docs/source/index.rst

 -------------

 The most expected way to use the library is by creating a ``core`` file in your library in which to setup the global values of your library.
-As an example, a minimized vertion of the configuration of the `RosettaSilentToolbox <https://github.com/jaumebonet/RosettaSilentToolbox>`_ looks like this:
+As an example, a minimized version of the configuration of the `RosettaSilentToolbox <https://github.com/jaumebonet/RosettaSilentToolbox>`_ looks like this:

 .. ipython::